Sauna Guide

 Can I build a cold plunge cheaper than Plunge myself?

-Yes.
-A stock tank or insulated tub plus a standalone chiller from a brand like Polar Monkey reaches the same low temperatures for often half the all-in price or less.
+Often, yes, but the chiller decides it.
+A stock tank or insulated tub costs relatively little (Redwood's Alaskan tub is $2,999), and a standalone chiller completes the job, but chiller pricing spans a huge range: a premium unit like the Polar Monkeys ChillX is $6,890 on its own, which erases the savings, while smaller budget chillers cost less.
 The catch is you choose and pair the parts, handle filtration, and accept a more equipment-like look.
-You save money and trade it for setup effort.
+You save money only if you price the chiller first.
 That is the core decision on this page.

 Is Plunge a sauna?